SAP-DETR: Bridging the Gap Between Salient Points and Queries-Based Transformer Detector for Fast Model Convergency: Independent Prediction Heads

 \section{Independent Prediction Heads}

+Taking a close insight into the semantic representation of these object queries, we map each query output into a 2D distribution via t-SNE~\cite{van2008visualizing}.
+As shown in~\cref{fig:tsne}, each dot here represents an query output from the decoder layer.
+It can be seen that the instance objects (blue and green dots in~\cref{fig:tsne}(c)-(f)) whose location at the edge/corner of the distribution are easy to distinguish from the background queries.
+More precisely, the instance objects, except from the first decoder layer, are at a closer distance than the semantic-close queries.
+Inspired by this, we employ a dedicated classification head for the first decoder layer and a shared head for the others in the auxiliary training process.

-Detach operation~\cite{liu2022dab} is a simple, yet effective technique for cascaded bounding box prediction.
-Following the detach operation, we are interested in the difference between each decoder layer representation.
-For this purpose, we compare different types of the prediction head and visualize the query distribution based on the t-SNE. \cref{tab:diffhead} reports the ablation study on the 3-layer encoder-decoder decoder neck.
+\cref{tab:diffhead} reports the ablation study on the 3-layer encoder-decoder decoder neck.
 As we can see, the detach operation generally boosts the detector performance by $\sim$0.3\%AP, and the independent box prediction head is conducive to the Transformer detector for further improvements.
-Moreover, There exists a slight performance drop when using the independent \texttt{cls} prediction head.
+Moreover, There exists a slight performance drop when using the independent classification prediction head.